 - You are on a standard variable rate (which means you’ll be impacted by interest rate rises),

 - You have a tracker mortgage (again, any interest rate rise will directly affect the amount you pay each month), or

 - Your fixed rate is due to come to an end in the next month or two.

 Remortgaging is very common and is nothing to be nervous about.
 It’s a good idea to switch your mortgage to make sure you’re on the best deal.
 In fact, it is advisable to regularly review your mortgage.
 Staying put often means you miss out on better deals.

-Make sure you factor in all of the costs though when deciding if remortgaging represents better value for you, for example, remember to check any arrangement or product fees associated with the mortgage you are choosing and any early repayment charges that your existing lender might apply.
+When comparing deals make sure you factor in all of the costs to decide if remortgaging represents better value for you, for example, remember to check any arrangement or product fees associated with the mortgage you are choosing and any early repayment charges that your existing lender might apply.
 If in doubt, speak to a mortgage expert.